annnoo/engine-breakout/README.md

 * Latest Chrome or Chromium
 * Internet Explorer, Edge and any other browsers are **NOT SUPPORTED**!

-The minimum recommended viewport size is 800x600 pixels.
+The minimum recommended screen resolution is 1280x768.

 ## Known bugs
 * ...